regl-project/regl/README.md

 # regl
 This repo is an attempt at building new functional abstractions for working with WebGL.
-It is still pretty experimental right now, so expect things to change a lot in the near future!
+It is still **experimental**, so expect things to change a lot in the near future!
 If you want to know more about why I am writing this thing and why it looks the way it does, take a look at the [rationale](RATIONALE.md).

 `regl` offers the following advantages over raw WebGL code: